Jagdeo Prasad: Biography

-Prasad was a member of the Koeri caste, and was referred to as the "Lenin of Bihar" due to his charisma.
+Prasad was a member of the Dangi people caste, and was referred to as the "Lenin of Bihar" due to his charisma.
 He led the Shoshit Samaj Dal and during the early 1970s, at the height of the caste tensions known as the Bihar Movement, he was able to attract much support from both members of the Other Backward Classes and the Dalits in their opposition to upper-caste landlords.
 Jagdeo Prasad's son, Nagmani is a veteran politician who started his career from his father's party itself.
 He later joined Rashtriya Janata Dal and remained minister in RJD government.
 The former Chief Minister of Bihar, Satish Prasad Singh, who held the office for shortest tenure in Bihar's history as a nominee of Shoshit Samaj Dal, was brother in law of Jagdeo Prasad.

 Born in Kurhari village, Jahanabad district of Bihar, Jagdeo Prasad went to Jahanabad town for higher studies.
 He further moved to Patna University, from where he pursued his post graduation.
 Prasad is said to have revolutionary mindset since his early childhood, as in his adolescence, he fought to end prevailing practices like "Panchkathia System", in which farmers had to leave 5 katta of their land for the elephant of landlord to graze.

 Later, he came into contact with Chandradeo Prasad Verma, who persuaded him to study the political philosophers to know the prevalent societal condition in depth.
 Prasad agreed and soon he became sympathetic to ideology of socialism; he joined Samyukta Socialist Party and in the days of ideological wars between Ram Manohar Lohia and Jayprakash Narayan, he chose to go with Lohia.
 Jagdeo also became editor of the magazine of SSP called Janata.
 Later he moved to Hyderabad and started editing two more magazines Uday and Citizen.
 His ideas brought great fame to the magazines but he had to face intimidation from orthodox section of society.
 This led him to leave the magazine and move to Patna once again.

 Though, initially he remained an active member of SSP, he later realised that the fruits of labour of many are reaped by few in the party and given his ideological difference with Lohia, he resigned and formed a new party called Shoshit Samaj Party (SSP).

 He also remained active member of Arjak Sangh, a platform led by Ramswaroop Verma.

 The Shoshit Samaj Party was more a revolutionary organisation than a political party as it urged the landless labourers to grab the lands of landlords, a practice which gave rise to a number of caste armies and private senas in Bihar.